flindersuni/DeepThoughtHPC-docs/docs/source/ModuleSystem/LMod.md

     module avail

 Will get you a list of something similar to this - a list of every single available module on the HPC.
 You can scroll by your 'Up' and 'Down' arrows and 'q' will exit the scroll if you don't want to scroll all the way to then end.
+The screenshot below is not an exhaustive list of all modules, just an example!

 ![Alt Module Avail ](../_static/moduleAvailExampleList.png)